It’s the only deal possible, EU’s Barnier tells Brexit Britain | Malay Mail

 BRUSSELS, Nov 29 — The European Union’s Brexit negotiator Michel Barnier told Britain today the Brexit deal the bloc agreed with Prime Minister Theresa May was the only one possible.

-“Given the difficult circumstances of this negotiation and given the extreme complexity of all the issues of the British withdrawal, the deal that is on the table... this deal is the only one and the best possible,” Barnier said.
+“Given the... high degree of complexity of all the issues surrounding the UK’s withdrawal, the orderly withdrawal treaty that is on the table is the only deal possible,” Barnier said in comments translated from French.

 The Bank of England said yesterday Britain risked suffering an even bigger hit to its economy than during the global financial crisis 10 years ago if it left the EU without a deal in four months’ time.